 The first thing you should do is formulate your SEO strategy with visual search in mind.
-This will involve assigning clear and concise textual elements to your images, such as captions, titles, and alternative text (or “alt-text”).
-Doing this will enable your images to be better indexed, and consequently returned in queries.
+This will involve assigning clear textual elements to your images, such as captions, titles, and alternative text (or “alt-text”).
+Doing this will enable your images to be better indexed, and returned in queries.

 Do you have any questions about how a site can be optimized for visual and voice search results?
 Let us know in the comments section below!